 As part of our commitment to gender equality, we have worked for years on eliminating any unjustifiable gender pay-gap globally.
-In 2020 we achieved the Gender Pay Equality, a significant goal, according to the principle of "Equal pay for equal work", for our approximately 8,400 employees worldwide.
+In 2020 we achieved the Gender Pay Equality, a significant goal, according to the principle of "Equal pay for equal work", for our more than 8,700 employees worldwide.
 This objective has been verified through a methodology specially developed by an internal team according to rigorous scientific standards, with the support of external experts and in collaboration with KPMG.

 The percentage of employees who partecipate in Smartworking had increased dramatically even before the pandemic, from 65% in 2014 to 82% in 2019.